alexk49/howto.txt/README.md

 # howto-cli

+The howto.txt is for people who like doing things but can't remember how.

 This is a simple script to allow better searching of the [howto.txt](https://github.com/alexk49/howto.txt) format.
+The basic format of the howto.txt file should be:

+actual-instruction/command description of tasks +tags +relevant +to +tasks @topic @tags

 ## Tips and tricks